-Planning is

-determining in advance what is to be done and who is to do it.
+Planning is the function of determining in advance what is to be done and who is to do it.
 This implies setting goals in advance and developing a way of achieving them efficiently and effectively.
-In Smita's organisation the objective TOP is production and sale of candles.
-MANAGEMENT Smita has to decide quantities, variety MIDDLE MANAGEMENT OPERATIONAL MANAGEMENT Managerial Levels and colour and then allocate resources for their purchase from different suppliers.
+In Smita's organisation the objective is production and sale of candles.
+Smita has to decide quantities, variety and colour and then allocate resources for their purchase from different suppliers.
 Planning cannot prevent problems, but it can predict them and prepare contingency plans to deal with them if and when they occur.

-Organising is the management function assigning duties. establishing grouping tasks, authority and allocating resources required to carry out a specific plan.
-Once a specific plan has been established for the accomplishment organisational organising function examines the activities and resources required to implement the plan.
+Organising is the management function of assigning duties. grouping tasks. establishing authority and allocating resources required to carry out a specific plan.
+Once a specific plan has been established for the accomplishment organisational goal. of an the organising function examines the activities and resources required to implement the plan.
 It determines what activities and resources are required.
 It decides who will do a particular task, where it will be done, and when it will be done.
 Organising involves the grouping of the required tasks into manageable departments or work units and the establishment of authority and reporting relationships within the organisational hierarchy.
 Proper organisational techniques help in the accomplishment of work and promote both the efficiency of operations and the effectiveness of results.
-Different kinds of business require different structures according to the nature of work.
+Different kinds of business different structures require according to the nature of work.
 You will read more about this in a later chapter.

 Staffing simply stated, is finding the right people for the right job.
 A very important aspect of management is to make sure that the right people with the right qualifications are available at the right places and times to accomplish the goals of the organisation.
-This is also known as the human resource function and it involves activities such as selection, placement recruitment, and training of personnel.
+This is also known as the human resource function and it involves activities such as recruitment. selection. placement and training of personnel.
 Infosys Technologies which develops software needs systems analysts and programmers.

 Directing involves leading, influencing and motivating employees to perform the tasks assigned to them.
-This requires establishing an atmosphere that encourages employees to do their best.
-Motivation leadership are two components of direction.
+This requires establishing atmosphere that encourages an employees to do their best.
+Motivation and leadership are two kev components of direction.
 Directing also involves communicating effectively as well as supervising employees at work.
 Motivating workers means simply creating an environment that makes them want to work.
 Leadership is influencing others to do what the leader wants them to do.
 A good manager directs through praise and criticism in such a way that it brings out the best in the employee.